-According to AUA Guidelines, systemic therapy may be utilized for prevention of priapism - including hormonal agents, baclofen, digoxin, and terbutaline.
-Other methods of management include self-injection of sympathomimetic agents and surgical intervention with placement of penile prosthesis1.
-This case report describes long-term utilization of hormonal therapy in the management of stuttering priapism in a young male.
+According to American Urological Association (AUA) guidelines, systemic therapy may be used for prevention of priapism - including hormonal agents, baclofen, digoxin, and terbutaline.
+Other methods of management include self-injection of sympathomimetic agents and surgical intervention with placement of a penile prosthesis.
+This case report describes long-term use of hormonal therapy in the management of stuttering priapism in a young male.